codeface-io/SwiftObserver/readme.md

 - Combined observations send one update per observable.
 No tuple destructuring necessary.
 - Optional variable types plus ability to map onto non-optional types
 - Variables are `Codable`
+- Pure Swift code for clean modelling.
+Does not even depend on `Foundation`.
 - Call observation and mappings directly on observables (no mediating property)
 - Seemless integration of the *Notifier Pattern*
 - No data duplication for combined observations